 Maps such as this one often become redundant very quickly.
 Between Dec 2019 and March 2020 version 7.01 of this map became redundant.
 Version 7.02 was mapped in May-June 2020 and had minor updates to become 7.03 in February 2021 and 7.04 in March 2021.
-It will likely loose relevance again within less than 6 months.
+It will likely loose relevance again within a few months.

 The map has been published to demonstrate three theories in action: the Multi-Level Perspective in Socio-Technical Transitions Theory, Social Practice Theory and Design Culture Theory.
 It is a visual accompaniment to an academic paper (publication pending) exploring the intersection of these theories for use in design approaches to complex/wicked problems.
 If you would like to read/comment on a pre-publication version of this paper you can request a copy to be emailed via our contact page.

 This level maps the historical impacts the socio-technical system has had on ecological/living systems.
 Ecological impact has been made explicit and is separated from the socio-technical landscape to acknowledge that socio-technical systems nest within living systems.

 In the MLP, the socio-technical landscape maps factor such as economic growth, war, cultural and normative values and environmental problems.
 The landscape is described by Frank Geels as a slow moving 'deep set of structural trends' (Geels, 2002).